DARPA-ASKEM/terarium-docs/docs/simulation/calibrate-model.md

         - **Loss function**: Evidence Lower Bound (ELBO), which guides parameter updates by balancing data fit and model complexity.
         - **Optimize method**: ADAM, an algorithm for efficient parameter updates.

 ???+ tip

-    Consider using minimum settings - such as the end time at `3`, the number of samples at `1`, and the solver method at `euler` - to check whether the calibration can run to completion with the given mapping.
+    Consider using minimum settings&mdash;such as end time `3`, number of samples at `1`, and the `euler` solver method&mdash;to check whether the calibration can run to completion with the given mapping.

 ## Create the calibrated configuration